How to Factory Reset macOS Sierra?

 If your Mac fails to enter Recovery Mode, try the following:

-- If that doesn't work, try using Option + Command + R to start from the internet recovery mode, which may require an internet connection.
+• If that doesn't work, try using Option + Command + R. This will start internet recovery mode, which needs an internet connection.

 If you encounter errors while trying to erase your hard drive: